vero-code/ethno-lens-ai/PRIVACY.md

 ## Contact Us

 If you have any questions about this Privacy Policy, please [open an issue](https://github.com/vero-code/ethno-lens-ai/issues) on our GitHub repository.

+---
+*Adobe and Adobe Express are either registered trademarks or trademarks of Adobe in the United States and/or other countries.*